Cyndeo Wealth Partners LLC Invests $2.48 Million in The TJX Companies, Inc. (NYSE:TJX)

-Cyndeo Wealth Partners LLC bought a new position in shares of The TJX Companies, Inc. (NYSE:TJX – Get Rating) in the fourth quarter, according to the company in its most recent filing with the SEC.
-The fund bought 31,169 shares of the apparel and home fashions retailer’s stock, valued at approximately $2,481,000.
+Cyndeo Wealth Partners LLC purchased a new position in shares of The TJX Companies, Inc. (NYSE:TJX – Get Rating) in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund purchased 31,169 shares of the apparel and home fashions retailer’s stock, valued at approximately $2,481,000.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of TJX.
-Lokken Investment Group LLC grew its stake in TJX Companies by 1.7% during the 3rd quarter.
-Lokken Investment Group LLC now owns 8,670 shares of the apparel and home fashions retailer’s stock valued at $539,000 after acquiring an additional 147 shares in the last quarter.
-First Affirmative Financial Network grew its stake in TJX Companies by 3.7% during the 4th quarter.
-First Affirmative Financial Network now owns 4,188 shares of the apparel and home fashions retailer’s stock valued at $333,000 after acquiring an additional 149 shares in the last quarter.
-Cubic Asset Management LLC grew its stake in TJX Companies by 1.0% during the 3rd quarter.
-Cubic Asset Management LLC now owns 14,960 shares of the apparel and home fashions retailer’s stock valued at $929,000 after acquiring an additional 150 shares in the last quarter.
-Aspiriant LLC grew its stake in TJX Companies by 0.5% during the 3rd quarter.
-Aspiriant LLC now owns 27,910 shares of the apparel and home fashions retailer’s stock valued at $1,731,000 after acquiring an additional 150 shares in the last quarter.
-Finally, Kistler Tiffany Companies LLC grew its stake in TJX Companies by 2.3% during the 3rd quarter.
-Kistler Tiffany Companies LLC now owns 6,953 shares of the apparel and home fashions retailer’s stock valued at $432,000 after acquiring an additional 154 shares in the last quarter.
-91.30% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also made changes to their positions in TJX.
+Householder Group Estate & Retirement Specialist LLC acquired a new position in shares of TJX Companies during the 3rd quarter worth $27,000.
+Northern Oak Wealth Management Inc. acquired a new position in shares of TJX Companies during the 2nd quarter worth $28,000.
+Coston McIsaac & Partners acquired a new position in shares of TJX Companies during the 2nd quarter worth $31,000.
+Align Wealth Management LLC acquired a new position in shares of TJX Companies during the 4th quarter worth $33,000.
+Finally, Boyd Watterson Asset Management LLC OH acquired a new position in shares of TJX Companies during the 4th quarter worth $33,000.
+Institutional investors and hedge funds own 91.30% of the company’s stock.

 TJX Companies Stock Down 0.3 %